 Some people think of them as a reminder of ageing, even though they are also common in young people.

 The main medical concern is that in people with many seborrhoeic keratoses, it could be difficult to identify a new or changing melanoma or other skin cancer in a region surrounded by many other dark or raised spots.

 Because seborrhoeic keratoses are harmless, it’s not medically necessary to treat them.
 They are usually treated for cosmetic reasons or because they are itchy or irritated.

 After soaking the seborrhoeic keratosis (in a bath or swimming), gently rub it with a rough object such as an exfoliating glove, pumice stone, emery board or even fine sandpaper.
 This treatment may need to be repeated several times, but tends to give a good cosmetic result.

 Salicylic or lactic acid

 Salicylic and lactic acid preparations dissolve rough, dry and crusted skin, and can be helpful in breaking down seborrhoeic keratoses.
-They are available over the counter as Calmurid or Coco-Scalp.
+They are available over the counter or online without a prescription.
 Stronger concentrations of salicylic acid are more effective against seborrhoeic keratoses, but can lead to pigmentation abnormalities in the treated area.

 A doctor can freeze off seborrhoeic keratoses on the spot during a consultation.
 This treatment is popular because it usually only needs to be performed once.
 Disadvantages of this treatment include pain, blistering and redness at the treated site, and a small risk of scarring.